Thursday, 21 April 2016

 Turkmen (Saryk) main carpet, 19th

 Turkmen main carpets are a classic of Oriental rugs, yet, definitely a unicum.
-No other provenance in the 'rug belt', in fact, exhibits such continuity and uniqueness of layout, which only superficially matches a standard format in the rug repertoire, that is alternating major and minor devices.
-No other design has been ever recorded since at least the supposed to be earliest pieces, allegedly dated to the 15th-17th century by scientific tests.
-Consequently, the question arises about its possible origin as well significance.
-Since the earliest carpets appear to constitute a continuum with later pieces, the hypothesis of an older tradition is to be safely claimed, for a such mastered layout could not appear all of a sudden.
+No other provenance in the 'rug belt', in fact, exhibits with such a continuity only one layout - alternating major and minor devices (so-called guls).
+No different design has been ever recorded since the earliest pieces, allegedly dated to the 15th-17th century by scientific tests.
+Consequently, the question arises about its possible origin as well as cultural significance.
+Since the earliest carpets constitute a continuum with later pieces, the hypothesis of an older tradition must be claimed.

-Does the classical equilibrium at times surfaced in their design embody the spirit of a Golden Age?
+Does the classical equilibrium breathing in the best exemplars embody the spirit of a Golden Age?

-Did a Golden Age ever exist and when can it be placed?
-May unraveling it be of any importance to a fresh appreciation of these weavings?
+Did a Golden Age ever exist and when did it sparkle?
+These questions may be of importance to a fresh appreciation of these weavings and are the compass in the following journey.

 As odd as the term Golden Age may seem for a 'tribal-nomadic' outcome, we do apply it for its common usage in the rug domain.
-It, in fact, refers to a historical period wherein a given culture enjoyed a political and artistic flourishing never repeated anew; a Classic Era responsible for an original notion of self-identity which was to create a distinctive lexicon.
+It usually refers to a historical period wherein a given culture enjoyed a political and artistic flourishing never repeated anew; a Classic Era responsible for an original notion of self-identity which expressed a distinctive artistic lexicon.

-In the reconnaissance of a Turkmen one, the only compass is indeed the surviving carpets, sole custodians of their secrets.
-Their designs, so-called guls, have received devoted scholarly attention conveyed by important literature.
+In the reconnaissance of a Turkmen one, the surviving carpets are the sole custodians of their secrets.
+Their designs, the guls, have received long scholarly attention conveyed by important literature.
 Yet, much is still to be deciphered, as Elena Tzareva pointed out coining for them an unparalleled term, 'Time Capsules'.

-Indeed, the time encapsulated might prove to be longer than foreseen and trace back unexpected information.
-Unveiled iconographic choices may shed light also on the artistic milieu the Turkmen populations dealt with, submitting a further question: to which degree did they dialogue with the culture of the day and rever tradition likewise?
+Indeed, the information they encapsulated might be unexpected.
+Recognizing iconographic choices may shed light also on the artistic milieu the Turkmen populations dealt with, submitting a further question: to which degree did they dialogue with the culture of the day maintaining their tradition?

 But, what was the situation of the knotting art in the area first housing the Turk tribes arriving from inner Mongolia, their supposed cradle?